-Lymphedema can happen when an individual undergoes an aggressive surgery that disrupts the lymph system.
+Lymphedema can happen when an individual undergoes an aggressive surgery or trauma that disrupts the lymph system.
 When lymph nodes are obstructed, lymphatic fluid collects and causes swelling (edema).
 It also reduces oxygen, which can interfere with wound healing and increase infections.
 Shirkey Premier Therapy is pleased to offer the only Certified Lymphedema Therapy program in the Richmond, MO region.

 Lymphedema can occur with:

 - Broken arm or wrist